 - seeing vague dreams and complex projects as concrete, actionable plans

-- showing my tribe the world from a different perspective
+- showing my tribe how the world looks from a totally different perspective

-- communicating ideas in a creative and “a-ha!” inspiring way
+- communicating ideas in a creative lightbulb-over-the-head-a-ha-inspiring way

 - motivating my peeps to find their passion and follow through on their goals

-If you’re crazy enough to want to read the entire R-Files (including my nowhere-near-interesting-enough-for-a-novel-but-still-ridiculously-long life story, a profanity-laden resume, and my definition of success) — knocketh thyself out.
+If you’ve far too much free time on your hands and are crazy enough to want to read the entire R-Files (with my nowhere-near-sufficiently-interesting-for-a-novel-but-still-inanely-long life story, profanity-laden resume, and definition of success) — knocketh thyself out.
 But this condensed version is designed to keep your cerebellum from fusing out of sheer boredom.
-(And I have an ulterior motive.)

-If you quote me, post my content on your site, or reference my business in an interview, I’d appreciate it if you’d include my bio and (when appropriate) a photo.
-It doesn’t have the be the whole thing — bare minimum, just my web address and the hyperlink (in a short-attention-span-style “resource box” so folks can find me) will do nicely.
+If you quote me, post my content on your site, or reference my business in an interview, I’d appreciate it if you’d include my bio and (when appropriate) a photo — bare minimum, web address with hyperlink in a short-attention-span-style “resource box,” so folks can find me.
 Here’s the formal version:

 “Ramona Creel is a nearly-20-year veteran Professional Organizer, Accountability Guru, and Golden Circle Member of NAPO.
 A former Social Worker, Ramona describes her role as ‘resource-finder-and-problem-solver-extraordinaire.’
 She’s worked with hundreds of clients, and has delivered scores of presentations on getting organized, being a better business person, achieving financial freedom, and embracing voluntary simplicity.
 In addition to bringing The Professional Organizer’s Bible down from the mount (sans stone tablets), Ramona is also the author of The A-To-Z Of Getting Organized: A Grown-Up Picture Book For The Chaotic And Cluttered.
 She leads by example (having radically downsized herself) — traveling the country as a full-time RVer, living and working in less than 200 square feet.
 Ramona spreads the gospel of simplicity with everyone she meets — teaching others how to have more time and space for the truly important things in life (and be happy letting go of the rest).
 A modern-day Renaissance woman, Ramona has found a way to bring her many passions together into one satisfying career — as an organizer, coach, writer, artist, and speaker.
 You can see all these sides of Ramona at www.RamonaCreel.com.”

-Of course, that’s way too stiff and corporate — so I created a shorter, snarkier (some would say “more accurate”) variation:
+Of course, that’s way too stiff and corporate — so I fabricated a snarkier (some would say “more accurate”) variation:

 PS: Wanna instantly rack up some serious virtual cred?
 I've made it easy for you to share this content with your social networking friends, e-mail it to your peeps, or republish it in your own blog (thereby showing off how smart you are) with these links.